HEAPLab/konro/README.md

 OpenCV is required only for the peopledetect demo.
 If it is not installed, peopledetect is not compiled.
+# Optional: Nvidia GPU support

-Cuda Toolkit is required for the gpu plugin.
-It can be installed following this link https://developer.nvidia.com/cuda-downloads
+nvidia-cuda-toolkit is required for the compilation with GPU monitoring.
+It can be installed from your package manager or by manually by following this link https://developer.nvidia.com/cuda-downloads.
+In order to compile, you need to add the NVIDIA flag to cmake:
+* `mkdir build && cd build`
+* `cmake -DNVIDIA=ON ..`
+* `make`

+If no GPUs are present, the manager will still work, but the monitor will just skip them.
+If nothing is specified, GPU support will be disabled.
 # Development

 QtCreator has been used as IDE for development on Ubuntu 22.04.2 LTS.